 What Embleema is doing is getting rid of the middlemen but also allowing patients to own their data and find someone who wants to buy it.

-This helps both pharma and end users who can now monetize their data.
+This helps both pharma and end-users who can now monetize their data.
 Despite HIPAA preventing health institutions and providers from sharing patient data, it always happens without the patient’s prior knowledge.
-In hospitals or drug trials, you just sign some papers and don’t pay attention to.
+In hospitals or drug trials, you just sign some papers and don’t pay attention to them.

 In the UK, for instance, only one-third of patients understand how National Health Services (NHS) uses their data.
 Even worse, only 16 percent and 18 percent of them know how their medical data is used by commercial organizations and academic researchers respectively.
 This is something that Embleema’s PatientTruth looks to rectify.